 Nefeli Chatzimina is Principal of ArchitectScripta currently teaching at the National Technical University of Athens.
-She is holding a Master of Science in Advanced Architectural Design from Columbia University and a Diploma of Architectural Engineering from Metsovion Polytechnic University of Athens where she is currently a PhD Candidate.
-Nefeli has taught Architectural Studio and Seminars at the University of Southern California for three years, at the National Technical University of Athens and the Benaki Museum.
+She is holding a Master of Science in Advanced Architectural Design from Columbia University in New York city and a Diploma of Architectural Engineering from Metsovion Polytechnic University of Athens where she is currently a PhD Candidate.
+Nefeli has taught as a Lecturer Architectural Core Studio and Seminars at the University of Southern California Los Angeles for three years, at the National Technical University of Athens and the Benaki Museum.
 She has been a guest crit at Columbia University for Bernard Tschumi’s studios, the Pratt Institute of New York, the University of Pennsylvania, the Rensselaer Polytechnic Institute NYC, at Sci-Arc and UCLA.
 Nefeli has worked for three years as an Architect for her professor Bernard Tschumi in New York and is a registered Architect in TEE-TCG with Diploma Category A’.
 She has been Key Designer and Project Architect for several international awarded projects of big building scale and urban scale.
 Her professional work has been exhibited in galleries of New York [Guggenheim Museum], Los Angeles [Pacific Design Center], Kentucky [Land of Tomorrow], the Royal Institute of British Architects in London and in Athens Greece [The Benaki Museum].
 Her work was selected among the First Distinctive Projects in the 4th European Biennial of landscape in Barcelona and has been published in magazines including ‘Form_The making of Design’.
-Projects of her own have been built including a retail store, a housing project in Athens and the Flagship store of Orizon Insurance company which was nominated for the Mies Van der Rohe Awards 2015.
+Projects of her team have been built including a retail store of Billabong, three housing projects in Athens, the Flagship store of Orizon Insurance company nominate for Mies Van der Roher Awards 2015 and the OTE-Estate Call Center in Athinas street nominated for the Mies Van der Rohe Awards 2019, awarded by the 9th Greek Biennale and exhibited at the Benaki Museum.
+Nefeli has recently lectured for her work at the Megaron Mousiki, at the Benaki Museum and at TEE.

 Justin Brechtel is an Adjunct Lecturer at the University of Southern California School of Architecture where he teaches undergraduate and graduate level courses in design technologies, rapid prototyping and design methodologies utilizing advanced computer modeling techniques.
 Justin has also taught courses at the UCLA A.UD and Woodbury University.
 He is a licensed architect in the state of California and a LEED Accredited Professional.
 Justin is holding a Master of Science in Advanced Architectural Design at Columbia University and has received a Bachelor of Architecture degree from CALA at the University of Arizona.
 His research focus is an unorthodox mixture of emerging fabrication technologies; design critique, philosophy, and course work in real estate development and financing.
 His studio work has been featured in the Columbia Abstract and the exhibit Intimacy: Beyond Media, in Florence, Italy.
 Justin currently is a Senior Computational Designer with the Los Angeles office of Perkins+Will and has previously worked with Steven Ehrlich Architects in Culver City and Belzberg Architects in Santa Monica California.
 He was responsible for several award-winning residential and commercial projects and featured in numerous domestic and international publications.
 His work focuses on data-driven design of large-scale architectural and urban design projects around the world.
 Justin is also a contributor to AREA Research where he is currently working on the Drylands Resiliency Initiative that was recently awarded the Latrobe prize.